EpicOrange/riichi_advanced/documentation/documentation.md

       [ "exhaustive", [["shuntsu", "koutsu"], 4] ],

 This does the same thing as above, except it just takes four `shuntsu` or `koutsu` out of your hand immediately.
-If it's able to do that then you are clearly tenpai with a single tile wait, which can be either of the two remaining tiles of your 14-tile hand.
+If it's able to do that then you are clearly tenpai with a single tile wait.

-      [ [["koutsu"], -2], [["pair"], 6] ],
+      [ [["quad"], -1], [["koutsu"], -2], [["pair"], 6] ],

 This is the seven pairs check.
-The negative **count** in this one specifies a negative match.
-If we're able to take out two `koutsu` from the hand at that point in the check, then the match fails.
+Although you can check for six pairs via the simpler match definition `[ [["pair"], 6] ]`, we need to filter out the two cases where you have six pairs but are not tenpai for seven pairs.
+We do this with **negative counts**, which specifies a negative match for a group.
+Basically, if we're able to take out a `quad` from the hand (indicating two identical pairs), then the match fails.
+Also if the hand includes two `koutsu`, there's no way to discard one of the two unpaired tiles and wait on a unique pair, so that also fails to match.
 Otherwise, it proceeds to take six pairs out of the hand, and if it can, then the match succeeds and you are tenpai for seven pairs.
-(The negative koutsu check takes care of the case where you have 4 pairs and 2 triplets, which is not tenpai for seven pairs.)

       [ "unique",
         [["1m","9m","1p","9p","1s","9s","1z","2z","3z","4z","5z","6z","7z"], 12],
         [["1m","9m","1p","9p","1s","9s","1z","2z","3z","4z","5z","6z","7z"], 1]
       ],

 This is the kokushi check and introduces the `unique` flag. `unique` is useful when you want to ensure that each group specified in the group list `["1m","9m","1p","9p","1s","9s","1z","2z","3z","4z","5z","6z","7z"]` is taken _at most once_ over the course of taking out twelve of them.
-So this check takes out 12 unique terminal/honors plus one more, and if it can do that, the match succeeds and you are tenpai for kokushi.
+(I say "group", but each group consists of one tile, which is a valid definition of a group.)
+This check removes 12 unique terminal/honors plus one more, and if it can do that, the match succeeds and you are tenpai for kokushi.

 That's about it for match specifications.